-ICCL and Amnesty call for inquiry into Sallins train robbery
+The Irish Council for Civil Liberties (ICCL) and Amnesty have renewed their call for an inquiry into Sallins train robbery Case.

 Following the broadcast of the RTÉ Documentary on One “Whistleblower” on 6 July, ICCL and Amnesty International Ireland reiterate our calls for an independent public inquiry into the Sallins case.
 Both organisations will be writing to the Minister for Justice in this regard.